ONSdigital/census-rh-service/README.md

   }
 }

-UACUpdated events use the UAC.Gateway.binding and have the following format:
+UACUpdated events use the binding key event.uac.updates and have the following format:

 {
   "event" : {